 jo le taxi – mediante

-mediante reimagine a french pop classic with elegance warmth and rich musicianship
+mediante reimagine a french pop classic with complete elegance, warmth and rich musicianship

-jo le taxi transforms the familiar pop melody into an intimate acoustic experience built around accordion textures, soft vocal phrasing and delicate instrumental interplay. the arrangement feels refined and spacious throughout, balancing folk and jazz influences while keeping the emotional pull of the original fully intact.
+jo le taxi transforms the familiar pop melody into an intimate acoustic experience built around a new and unexpected arrangement built around accordion textures, soft vocal phrasing and delicate instrumental interplay. it’s tasteful, refined and spacious throughout, balancing the right amount of folk and jazz influences while keeping the emotional pull of the original fully intact. the playing is fantastically dynamic, and production is great too.

 thank u for making this mediante ❤️